UoW-ATM/joas_air_rail_network_analysis/README.md

 - [EcoPassenger](http://ecopassenger.hafas.de) for rail emissions estimations.
 - Flight emissions estimated with models from Montlaur, A., Delgado, L., & Trapote-Barreira, C. (2021). [_Analytical Models for CO<sub>2</sub> Emissions and Travel Time for Short-to-Medium-Haul Flights Considering Available Seats_](https://doi.org/10.3390/su131810401).
 Sustainability 13.18 (2021) and from some specific flights using EUROCONTROL's [IMPACT](www.eurocontrol.int/platform/integrated-aircraft-noise-and-emissions-modelling-platform) model.

-The authors have also compiled some additional datasets, such as airport data (e.g. location), min and max number of seats per aircraft type, some manual flight rotations fixes, etc. All these required datasets are also available in the Zenodo record.
+The authors have also compiled additional datasets, such as airport data (e.g. location), min and max number of seats per aircraft type, manual flight rotations fixes, etc. All these additional datasets are also available in the Zenodo record.

 ### ii.
 Brief data description <a name="data_brief_description"></a>
 Brief description of data input: